Saturday, November 2, 2024

 P. 165:

 Honestly, I don't know what to think.
 I was certain that the Saurophaganax material belonged to a carcharodontosaurid.
 However, some of the bones did resemble Allosaurus, like the giant humerus OMNH 01935.
 Chure (1995) said that the bone was "robust," yet "closely resembles that of Allosaurus," (p.
 103).
 Smith (1998) said that the humerus matched the Allosaurus growth chart and "non-size-related variation," despite being large (pp. 131, 134, 138-139).
 In fact, Smith said that the Saurophaganax material "lies on the same growth trajectory for Allosaurus in almost every case," (p.
 140).
 I've also noted before that OMNH 01935 is morphologically indistinct from other humeri of Allosaurus.
 Saurophaganax was more of a chimera than people thought.
-Heck, I originally asserted that Saurophaganax was a chimera until I discovered that other carcharodontosaurid taxa had similar bones to it, excluding OMNH 01935.
+Heck, I originally asserted that Saurophaganax was a chimera (half carcharodontosaurid and half Allosaurus) until I discovered that other carcharodontosaurid taxa had similar bones to it, excluding OMNH 01935.
 The giant humerus still confused me, but I still thought that it belonged to Allosaurus.
 I still think that.
 In fact, aside from (possibly) the fourth metatarsal and the vertebrae, other postcrania bones resemble Allosaurus', according to Danison et al., (2024).

 I decided to see if it was possible for the "Saurophaganax" atlas to resemble a sauropod's atlas, or not.
 I saw Apatosaurus louisae's atlas, and...
 Yeah, they look really similar: